 - 1.2 Types of Electric Boat Motors

-- 1.3 Trolling Motor VS Outboard Motor
+- 1.3 What's the Difference Between a Trolling and Outboard Motor

 - 2.1 Deep Cycle VS Starting Batteries